google/instant-hangouts/README.md

     $ grunt

 to watch your local files and recreate the computed files automatically every time there is a change.
+This assumes you have installed `grunt-cli` globally, which is fairly common.
+If you want to use the local version managed by Instant Hangouts, instead run

+    $ ./node_modules/grunt-cli/bin/grunt

 We use [Karma](http://karma-runner.github.io/0.10/index.html) for our test runner.
 To start: